Why you should trust CardRatings.com

-The benefits of using a credit card to pay for wedding expenses include taking advantage of credit card rewards, travel insurance protection and peace of mind; especially true for couples who spent the past year moving wedding plans around due to the COVID-19 pandemic.
-While this can be a smart move for some couples, financial planners say you should only take this approach if you are in a position where using a credit card won't impact you negatively down the line.
-You want to be sure your short-term spending doesn't have long-term implications.
+The benefits of using a credit card to pay for wedding expenses include taking advantage of credit card rewards, travel insurance protection and peace of mind.
+While this can be a smart move for some couples, financial planners say you should only take this approach if you are in a position where using a credit card won’t impact you negatively down the line.
+You want to be sure your short-term spending doesn’t have long-term implications.

 “Looking at it from a financial advisor point of view, not all debt is created equal,” says Chris Wakeman, managing partner at Lignum Wealth Management.
 “Typically we try and shy clients away from using consumer debt (credit cards) to make purchases that cannot be paid off within that billing cycle.”